nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Expected Output when the command succeeds**: Successfully deleted NAME from the list

-**Expected Output when the command fails**: Please input a valid index
+**Expected Output when the command fails**: The tutee index provided is invalid

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the list.